Gain the tools you need to become a better leader without being perceived as 'bossy.

 Call 1-866-352-9540 for further credit information.

-• This program qualifies for 1.0 continuing education hour(s) towards maintaining your ASA credential.
+- This program may qualify for 1.0 continuing education hour(s) towards maintaining your ASA credential.
 Please contact ASA for more information at [email protected].
 Please retain proof of attendance in the event your CE record is audited.

 This program does NOT qualify, nor meet the National Standard for NASBA accreditation.